VeriProp/2022/invited.md

 them in a temporal logic, and how we can decide the truth of such statements.

 ## Kuldeep S. Meel

 **Title.** Distribution Testing and Probabilistic Programming: A Match made in Heaven

 **Abstract.**
 The field of distribution testing seeks to test whether a given distribution satisfies a property of interest.
 While there have been deep technical developments in the field of distribution testing, the field has somehow been confined to theoretical studies.
 I will discuss our work on development practical algorithmic frameworks based on distribution testing, and its relationship to probabilistic program verification.
 In particular, I will show that the problem of measuring distance between straight line probabilistic programs is #P-hard.
 As expected, the theoretical hardness shouldn’t deter us and I will discuss our success in using distribution testing-based frameworks to design efficient samplers.

+## Andrzej Wasowski

+**Title.**
+Quantifying Leakage in Privacy Risk Analysis using Probabilistic Programming

+**Abstract.**
+Disclosure of data analytics results has important scientific and commercial justifications.
+However, no data shall be disclosed without a diligent investigation of risks for privacy of subjects.
+Privug is a tool-supported method to explore information leakage properties of data analytics and anonymization programs.
+In Privug, we reinterpret a program probabilistically, using off-the-shelf tools for Bayesian inference to perform information-theoretic analysis of the information flow.
+For privacy researchers, Privug provides a fast, lightweight way to experiment with privacy protection measures and mechanisms.

 ## Sylvie Putot